πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Explanation:

-A: int / int = int β†’ 10/3 = 3 (truncated)
+A: int / int = int β†’ 10/3 = 3 (truncated).

-B: (double)a / b β†’ 10.0 / 3 = 3.333333 (cast before divide β†’ float result)
+B: (double)a / b β†’ 10.0 / 3 = 3.333333 (cast happens before the division, so it's floating-point).

-C: (double)(a / b) β†’ (double)(3) = 3.000000 (integer division happens first β†’ cast position matters!)
+C: (double)(a / b) β†’ (double)(3) = 3.000000 (integer division happens first β€” the position of the cast really matters!)

 Try the Operators